Which pathogens will remain?

 What can be done to ensure success?

-The stud males must be older than 2 months of age, and less than a year old.
+of age, and less than a year old.
 The stud males should be experienced at mating, but rested before attempting rederivation.

 Use your males, and purchase wild type females of the appropriate strain to obtain enough young, sexually mature females.
 Consult with us on numbers.